AugustinWinther/blockify.c/COMMIT_GUIDE.md

 - **revert**: Reverting a previois commit.
 Hash of the commit that is reverted needs to be inn the subject

 #### Scope:
 The scope should be the name of the the section of the codebase that is beeing changed.
 This is optional.
 Use if needed.

+Allowed scopes:
+- **img2color**: Changes related to the img2color code
+- **block**: Changes related to block textures and block lists
+- **main**: Changes related to the main part of the codebase (blockify.c and its libs and headers)

 #### Subject:
 The subject contains a succinct description of the change: